mubix/cfdb/Web/Directory_Traversal.md

 ### Windows Web Servers

-If the target is a windows web server, it may be necssary to use back slashes ("\") instead of forward slashes.
+If the target web server is running on Windows, it may be necssary to use back slashes ("\") instead of forward slashes.

 ### Absolute Path Traversal